Next-generation gene-editing techniques could help produce nutrient-rich crops that are bigger and provide higher yields.

-However, the fruit is more aromatic than modern tomatoes and contain twice as much lycopene.
-The new genetically modified tomatoes contain even more lycopene, double of that of the wild tomato and about five times more than conventional cherry tomatoes.
+However, the fruit is more aromatic than modern tomatoes and contains twice as much lycopene.
+The new genetically modified tomatoes contain even more lycopene, double that of the wild tomato and about five times more than conventional cherry tomatoes.

 “This is a decisive innovation which cannot be achieved by any conventional breeding process with currently cultivated tomatoes,” Kudla said.
 “Lycopene can help to prevent cancer and cardiovascular diseases.
 So, from a health point of view, the tomato we have created probably has an additional value in comparison with conventional cultivated tomatoes and other vegetables which only contain lycopene in very limited quantities.”